As an Amazon Associate I earn from qualifying purchases.

 Bowl of Silken Tofu

-Silken tofu can be a great substitute for egg.
+Silken tofu can be a great egg substitute.
 It has the capacity to blend into a very smooth puree that can work in sweet and savory baked preparations.
-You do have to mash the silken tofu until smooth puree.
+You do have to mash the silken tofu until it a smooth puree.
+But don’t worry, you wonโ€™t taste it in your recipes!

 1 egg: 3 tablespoons of the pureed silken tofu.

-Nut butter
+Nut Butter

 One Spoon of Peanut Butter

-Another favorite, nut butters add richness and also have the power to bind all ingredients together.
-Try replacing the eggs on a cookie recipe for some peanut butter and you’ll see just how great they can turn out!
-These cookies are a great place to start.
+Another favorite egg replacer, nut butters add richness and also have the power to bind ingredients together.
+Try replacing the eggs in a cookie recipe for some peanut butter and youโ€™ll see just how great they can turn out!
+You can try with peanut butter, almond butter, or cashew butter.

 1 egg: 3 tablespoons (60 grams) of nut butter.